metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 * Basic Linux command line usage

-* This tutorial has been tested on a machine with 28 cpus and 64 GBs of RAM with Ubuntu installed on it.
+* This tutorial has been tested on a machine with 28 CPUs and 64 GBs of RAM with Ubuntu installed on it.

 * Docker: Install Docker by following the official Docker installation [instructions](https://docs.docker.com/engine/install/ubuntu/).